tribendu/mock-net-pcf/README.md

 # Mock Service for PCF with WireMock.NET

-A PCF-deployable service that mocks external and internal services using WireMock.NET.
-This service provides a REST API and Swagger UI to manage mocks and control recording functionality.
+A PCF-deployable service that mocks external and internal HTTP APIs using WireMock.NET.
+This service provides a REST API and Swagger UI to manage mocks; in full-feature mode, it also supports recording live API traffic, but a minimal build may have this disabled.

 ## Features

 - Mock external and internal HTTP services
-- Record and replay HTTP interactions
+- *Optional:* Record and replay HTTP interactions
 - DocuSign API mocking capabilities
 - Swagger UI for API documentation and testing
 - Environment-specific configurations (DEV, QA)